Verifiable and Provably Secure Machine Unlearning: Background

+In SGD, the update is calculated for a randomly chosen input $\datasample \in \data$ in each step.
+In practice, this is often extended to \emph{batches} of data points in order to reduce the variance of each update.
+Often, multiple passes (called \emph{epochs}) are repeated through the dataset.
+We can describe the full process of \emph{training} a model $\model$ (interchangeably used with $\weightsmodel_{\model}$) by with $\epochs$ being the number of epochs and $\parupdate_{\cntepoch,\datasample}$ the update on the model's parameter from data point $\datasample$ in epoch $\cntepoch$.

-\mypar{Machine Unlearning} Machine unlearning is an area of research where the goal is to design algorithms that enable an ML model (specifically, its parameters) to forget the contribution of a (subset of) data point(s).
-Unlearning can broadly be classified into two categories: {\em exact unlearning}, where there are guarantees that the data's contribution is entirely removed~\cite{bourtoule2019machine,cao2015towards,wu2020deltagrad,neel2021descent}, and {\em approximate unlearning} where the guarantees tolerate some error~\cite{guo2019certified,chen2021graph,thudi2022unrolling,baumhauer2020machine,sekhari2021remember,golatkar2020eternal,graves2021amnesiac}.
+\mypar{Machine Unlearning} In machine unlearning the goal is to design algorithms that enable an ML model (specifically, its parameters) to forget the contribution of a (subset of) data point(s).
+The canonical approach for this is to naively retrain the model from scratch.
+Hence, removing a data point $d^*$ from a model $\model$ with \emph{retraining-based} unlearning can be described as As the resulting model $\weightsmodel_{\model'}$ is completely devoid of data point $d^*$ (by construction), this is an example for {\em exact unlearning}~\cite{bourtoule-19-machine,cao-15-towards,wu-20-deltagrad,neel-21-descent}, which is desirable but often prohibitively expensive.

-\mypar{Verifying Unlearning} Prior work~\cite{gao2022verifi,sommer2020towards} aims at verifying unlearning by embedding backdoors~\cite{gu2017badnets} in models (using data whose unlearning is to be verified) and verifying its removal on unlearning.
-However, such approaches are probabilistic with no theoretical guarantees of when they work, unlike our rigorous cryptography-informed approach which produces verifiable proofs.
-The work of Guo \etal~\cite{guo2019certified} provides end-users with a certificate that the new model is influenced by the specific data in a quantifiably low manner.
-While this certificate conceptually bounds the influence of a data point from an algorithmic perspective, it provides no guarantee that the entity executing the algorithm (\ie server) did so correctly.
-In our work, we demonstrate just that, and provide cryptographic guarantees of correctness of execution.
+More practical unlearning techniques where the contribution of a data point cannot be \emph{completely} removed and the guarantees tolerate some error~\cite{guo-19-certified,chen-21-graph,thudi-22-unrolling,baumhauer-20-machine,sekhari-21-remember,golatkar-20-eternal,graves-21-amnesiac} are commonly referred to as {\em approximate unlearning}.
+An example for this is \emph{amnesiac unlearning}~\cite{graves-21-amnesiac}.
+Given a model $\model$, removing a data point $d^*$ with amnesiac unlearning means that we compute In other words, to unlearn data point $d^*$, we remove the updates to the model's parameters that were \emph{directly} computed on that data point for all training epochs $\epochs$.
+Yet, amnesiac unlearning only provides approximate guarantees since updates from unlearnt data points indirectly influence updates from later points during the iterative nature of the training~\cite{thudi-22-unrolling}.